Nina Tandon: EpiBone

-The Innovation: She later co-founded EpiBone, and is the company's CEO.
-EpiBone's other co-founder and Chief Scientific Officer (CSO), Sarindr Bhumiratana had met Nina during their doctoral studies, and by leveraging each other's educational backgrounds, EpiBone is on a mission to perform and use groundbreaking research to transform skeletal repair.
+Tandon later co-founded EpiBone, and is the company's CEO.
+EpiBone's other co-founder and Chief Scientific Officer (CSO), Sarindr Bhumiratana had met Tandon during their doctoral studies, and by leveraging each other's educational backgrounds, EpiBone is on a mission to perform and use groundbreaking research to transform skeletal repair.

-The Problem: Currently, millions of bone graft surgeries are performed in the United States, albeit this procedure is in its primitive stages.
+Currently, millions of bone graft surgeries are performed in the United States, albeit this procedure is in its primitive stages.
 The existing solution means doctors must perform a surgery that harvests a piece of bone from the patient and then another surgery that sets the graft in its new home.
 Not only is this procedure excruciating for the patient, but the risks of infection and graft rejection are a harsh reality.

-How EpiBone addresses the paint point: The solution that EpiBone is currently working on would enable a human bone to be customized and grown in a laboratory from a patient's cells.
+The solution that EpiBone is currently working on would enable a human bone to be customized and grown in a laboratory from a patient's cells.
 In an interview with Bloomberg, Nina proposes the EpiBone solution for a unique reason: the EpiBone graft would not only fit the patient perfectly, but because it uses real cells, it can continue to remodel and grow with the patient.
 Nina proposes "a different view of the body, to view as a renewable resource of stem cells that can regenerate new parts as you need them."
 The technology at the heart of EpiBone is their proprietary "bioreactor," technology which simulates the intricate conditions and functions of the human body to allow the bone to grow in a way that will increase the chances of cell survival, differentiation, and maturation.
 The team then recreates the bone needed; this is what they call the 'scaffold,' the last step in the process is the infusion of human bone cells into the scaffold.
 Within three weeks, the bone graft is ready to be implanted into the patient.
 Nina's invention is crucial because it proposes not only a less risky solution but one that will transform the field of regenerative medicine, which has largely been focused on tissue regeneration.

-Where is EpiBone today?
 EpiBone received Food and Drug Administration (FDA) approval in 2023 to begin testing its lab-grown bones in humans.
-This is a significant step forward, as EpiBone will be able to evaluate the effectiveness of its innovation and get real-life feedback from medical professionals and the patient.
+This is a significant step forward, as EpiBone will be able to evaluate the effectiveness of its innovation and get real-life feedback from medical professionals and from the patient.
 This is EpiBone's second product to advance into clinical trials.
 Its first clinical trial is ending, where they used the patient's stem cells to grow bone grafts.